cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_05-00-00_testnet-introduction-en.md

 ---
 ## About Vasil testnet

-Cardano’s Vasil upgrade is now available on the *Cardano public testnet*.
+Cardano’s Vasil developer testnet is now available for public testing.

 Vasil enforces the next major upgrade to the Cardano protocol using [Cardano’s HFC approach](https://docs.cardano.org/core-concepts/about-hard-forks).
 It is named after a much loved and respected Cardano community member, Vasil St Dabov.